utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/api-differences.md

 In Kotlin, they are available inside the `GD` singleton.
 Don't forget that some functions couldn't be reproduced in Kotlin. `load()` is available but `preload()` is not.

-## Additiional functions
+## Additional functions

-For comfort, some Objects got some additionnal functions to enjoy some Kotlin sugar syntax.
-You can find them all in this folder: https://github.com/utopia-rise/godot-kotlin-jvm/tree/master/kt/godot-library/src/main/kotlin/godot/extensions
+For comfort, some Objects got some additional functions to enjoy some Kotlin syntax sugar.
+You can find them all [in this folder](https://github.com/utopia-rise/godot-kotlin-jvm/tree/master/kt/godot-library/src/main/kotlin/godot/extensions)

 ## Logging
 If you want logs to appear both in CLI and in the Godot Editor you will have to use the print functions inside the `GD` singleton like: